Legal requirements and best practice for forums

 Please note that public liability insurance won’t usually cover:

-• Claims of fault with your work
+• Claims of fault with your work [see Professional Liability]

-You should think about this insurance if:
+You will need this insurance if:

 • you are interacting with members of the public on a regular basis or holding events